XccelerateTech/FTSE-march-2019/Examples/documentation.md

 For Canvas, you will have a basic representation of the index.html, in your wireFrame, specify which buttons will do what and how your page will be styled.

+## Powerpoint Presentations
+Throughout this course you will be working in groups to create projects that you will present to the class.
+During these presentations you will need to address a couple of key things,

+    Why you built this project - does it solve real world problems

+    The project outlook and appearance - shown through the wireframe (a screen cap or two will suffice)

+    When you build an application that has its own database you will need to detail how the database is structured and how it works in your application - database design.

+    How will this project make money - this is a question that you as a group should be able to answer.
+You could claim ad-space as your application becomes popular - or if your site is an ecommerce one then perhaps you're taking a percent from peoples purchases.

+    What technology did you use to build the application - the stack you used for your frontend and backend..
+    For the canvas application, bootstrap, jquery, fontawesome hammerJS ETC.

 ## Readme.md
 In a Readme.md one would usually detail, how to get the application to work: